markusmoenig/metalRay/Readme.md

 ![Basic Shapes](./examples/basic_shapes.png)

+*metalRay* is currently in a concept / design phase and not usable for production.

 ## How to use

 Fork this repository and open the Xcode project.
 The Swift based game can be found inside the **GameSwift** folder, the C based game in the **GameC** folder.